NFL Playoff Picture after Week 11: Buccaneers lose the game but not the battle (yet)

 If the playoffs started after today, these are what the Wild Card Weekend matchups would look like:

 So while the Bucs didn't fall out of the playoff picture -- and are really in no actual danger of that happening anytime soon -- they failed to make up important ground.
-The Eagles and Lions play each other which could have opened up a path for the Bucs to move up, and there's now serious concern about landing in that No. 4 seed and getting whoever didn't win the NFC West.
+The Eagles and Lions paying each other could have opened up a path for the Bucs to move up (Philly won, so it didn't matter, but still), and there's now serious concern about how landing in that No. 4 seed might be more of a curse than anything else.

 Tampa Bay gets an early look at Los Angeles next Sunday night, which is a game where panic might begin to settle in if things keep trending the way they are.
 The Bucs are now in the middle of what has become an annual midseason slump, and breaking out of it against the Rams doesn't seem likely.